MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/manage-quarantined-messages-and-files.md

 ## What do you need to know before you begin?

 - To open the Office 365 Security & Compliance Center, go to <https://protection.office.com>.
-To open the Quarantine page directly, go to <https://protection.office.com/quarantime>.
+To open the Quarantine page directly, go to <https://protection.office.com/quarantine>.

+- To connect to Exchange Online PowerShell, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell).
+To connect to Exchange Online Protection PowerShell, see [Connect to Exchange Online Protection PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-eop/connect-to-exchange-online-protection-powershell).

 - Quarantined messages are retained for a default period of time before they're automatically deleted:

   - Messages quarantined by anti-spam policies (spam, phishing, and bulk email): 30 days.
 This is the default and maximum value.
 To configure this value, see [Configure anti-spam policies in Office 365](configure-your-spam-filter-policies.md).

-  - Messages quarantined by mail flow rules (the rule action is **Deliver the message to the hosted quarantine**): The quarantine value in the default anti-spam policy, which you can modify, and which is also 30 days by default.
+  - Messages quarantined by mail flow rules (the rule action is **Deliver the message to the hosted quarantine**): 30 days.
+You can't change this value.

   - Messages that contain malware: 15 days.

   When a message expires from quarantine, you can't get it back.
-You can customize the quarantine retention period in your anti-spam policies (also known as content filter policies).
-For more information, see the [Configure the default quarantine retention period](#configure-the-default-quarantine-retention-period) section later in this topic.

 - You need to be assigned permissions before you can manage the quarantine as an admin.
 The permissions are controlled by the **Quarantine** role in the Security & Compliance Center.
 By default, this role is assigned to the following Security & Compliance Center role groups: